 Unlike an over 50s plan, a whole of life application involves health-related questions and possibly a medical exam.

-Providing details of your medical history or undergoing a medical (providing you have no health issues) could allow you to secure the same level of cover as an over 50s plan but for a lower premium.
+Providing details of your medical history or undergoing a medical could allow you to secure the same level of cover as an over 50s plan but for a lower premium.

 “A regular whole of life insurance plan could give you at least 40% more cover than its heavily advertised relation, the guaranteed over 50 plan.”

-Whilst the monthly cost of whole of life insurance may be less than it’s over 50s plan equivalent, unlike over 50s premiums which can stop at the age of 90, whole of life premiums continue until the day you die.
+Whilst the cost of whole of life cover may be less than an over 50s plan, unlike over 50s premiums which can stop at the age of 90, whole of life premiums continue until the day you die.

 Again, this means that it’s possible to pay more into the policy than your loved ones will receive as a pay out.

-This type of life insurance can be suitable for covering the cost of a funeral, clearing outstanding debts and/or providing an inheritance.
+This type of life insurance can be suitable for covering the cost of a funeral, clearing outstanding debt and/or providing an inheritance.

-As with all other types of life insurance, monthly premiums can vary significantly from insurer to insurer.
+As with all policies, monthly premiums can vary significantly from insurer to insurer.
 So, it’s best to compare quotes.

-Key benefit: A pay out is guaranteed and you could secure a greater sum assured, with a lower premium, compared with an over 50s plan, (if in good health).
+Key whole of life benefit: A pay out is guaranteed and you could secure a greater sum assured, with a lower premium, compared with an over 50s plan, (if in good health).

-Funeral plans are great for those looking to specifically cover the cost of their funeral and applicants of any age are accepted.
-However, in some instances, only the funeral director costs are covered.
+Funeral plans cover the cost of your funeral and applicants of any age are accepted.

-Pre-paid funeral plans offer guaranteed acceptance and the cost of your selected plan will not differ depending on your age as it’s set by the current going rate of a funeral.
+Pre-paid funeral plans offer guaranteed acceptance and the cost of your plan won’t change depending on your age as it’s set by the current going rate of a funeral.

-This means that regardless of the rising cost of funerals, currently +122% over the past 15 years, you’ll pay no more than today’s rate.
+This means that regardless of rising funeral costs, currently 122% over the past 15 years, you’ll pay no more than today’s rate.